08jhs05/BarChart/README.md

 ![2222](https://user-images.githubusercontent.com/54612573/112731281-a7a63800-8f0c-11eb-963c-53cc32aea5b4.jpg)

 Simply enter data into the textarea and click "Get Chart!" button to show the bar chart.
-Data must be in a JS object format:
+Data must be in JS object format:

     {string: number, string:number, ..... }